jonathanhogg/flitter/docs/tutorial.md

 We are effectively using the `text3d()` function to define a new kind of compound node.
-This is such a common pattern, that **Flitter** provides some additional syntactic sugar to make the intention of the code easier to read:
+This is such a common pattern, that **Flitter** provides some syntactic sugar to make the intention of the code easier to read:

 ```{code-block} flitter
 :emphasize-lines: 3,12